They can only get away with the total falsification of the present if They can make us reject the past.

 The present is the past wearing a latex mask.
 The structure of the skull determines the mask’s appearance.

 The first girl who ever sucked my cock was a white girl.
 Jewish.
 I was eighteen and we were on the sofa in the room outside her parents’ bedroom at about 11pm, watching the Johnny Carson show, my big brown cock stuck in her little white violet-rimmed mouth.
 I want to say my cock was the size and color of a Brazilian toddler’s forearm so imagine that in your mouth.
-Olive is a professor of English now at a top notch University and an Orthodox Jewess to boot and my first blowjob was a let-down for both of us because I snatched my cock out of her mouth and zipped my pants up and bolted down the stairs when her mother asked us something indistinctly through the door.
-I suddenly realize it was Olive’s mother I wanted to fuck all along.
+Lizzy is a professor of English now at a top notch University and an Orthodox Jewess to boot and my first blowjob was a let-down for both of us because I snatched my cock out of her mouth and zipped my pants up and bolted down the stairs when her mother asked us something indistinctly through the door.
+I suddenly realize it was Lizzy’s mother I wanted to fuck all along.
 But I really liked her Father.
 They welcomed me into their bookish, Bohemian, secularly-Jewish, upper-middle class home.

 That was in 1977.
 In 1977, I was so lithe I often sucked my own cock, so I had ideas about the proper way to do it.